eapowertools/qs-admin-playbook/docs/asset_management/data_connections/remove_unused_data_connections.md

 if (!$dataConnectionCustomProperty) {
 	$dataConnectionCustomProperty = New-QlikCustomProperty -name "$customPropertyName" `
-	-objectType "DataConnection" -choiceValues "true" -raw }
+	-objectType "DataConnection" -choiceValues "true" -raw

+	# GET the id of the custom property
+	$dataConnectionCustomPropertyId = $dataConnectionCustomProperty.id
+}

 # for each data connection id